EOSIO/vt-blockchain-bootcamp-starter/README.md

 ./start_blockchain.sh
 ```

-The blockchain will be resumed automatically and the log will be outputted to data/nodeos.log.
+The blockchain will be resumed automatically and the log will be output to data/nodeos.log.

 **restarting the DApp**